hasura/learn-graphql/tutorials/frontend/angular-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 import { Apollo, gql } from 'apollo-angular';
 ```

-`Apollo` is being imported from `apollo-angular` and the graphql query we defined above to fetch the todo data.
+`Apollo` is being imported from `apollo-angular` and the [GraphQL Query](https://hasura.io/learn/graphql/intro-graphql/graphql-queries/) we defined above to fetch the todo data.

 Now, we will add the mutate method passing our graphql mutation constant that we imported.
 Add the following code: